 You can also view an expansive art works including one of the world’s most impressive collection of hand-drawn maps dating back to the 17th Century.

 What you can’t do in the castle is visit with Bettina, who was unfortunately replaced by a much younger opera singer and is now the current wife to Prince Jiří.
 Not taking her dismissal lightly, Bettina took her sour grapes and moved away – but only by a few hundred feet.

 Let there be wine!

 The former princess took the knowledge that she gained in running the palace and overseeing the family’s famous wine production just down the street.
-She is now overseeing her own successful winery where you can meet her and taste revenge.
-I’ve been there – it tastes pretty good.
+She is now overseeing her own successful winery where you can meet her and taste her revenge.

 Inspired to plan your own visit to Melnik?
 Pin it for later: